facebook/docusaurus/docs/tutorial-create-pages.md

 + <p>I can write JSX here!</p>
 ```

 React is being used as a templating engine for rendering static markup.
-You can leverage on the expressability of React to build rich web content.
+You can leverage on the expressibility of React to build rich web content.
 Learn more about creating pages [here](custom-pages).

 <img alt="Docusaurus React" src="/img/undraw_docusaurus_react.svg" class="docImage"/>